Spring 2026

 Teaching method

-The teaching method is classroom discussion of case studies, and lectures presented by the professor.
+The teaching method is classroom discussion of case studies, supplemented by lectures from the professor.
 There are no required texts and no homework - but attendance at seminar sessions is required because the course's main ideas will be developed collaboratively, through the seminar discussions.
-AI ethics is learned by doing AI ethics.
+AI ethics will be learned by doing AI ethics.

 Schedule